Links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy Note phones are among the most popular and powerful Android devices every year.
 We are in the tenth generation with the Samsung Galaxy Note 20 — remember, Samsung skipped the Galaxy Note 6 and went straight from the Note 10 to the Note 20.
 Each device has come with a variant of the S Pen, an included stylus the software in the OS supports.

 About the S Pen

-- This year’s S Pen connects to the phone with Bluetooth starting from 2018 onward.
+- The modern S Pen connects to the phone with Bluetooth starting as of 2018.
 Of course, it still lives within the body of the device unlike most of its competitors.

 - It gets power from a super-capacitor battery instead of the classic lithium-ion batteries of the Microsoft Surface Pen or the Apple Pencil.
 Samsung claims a full charge takes only 40 seconds.

 - A full charge allows for up to 30 minutes of usage time or 200 button clicks.
-Users get a notification when the battery is at 20 percent to remind them to charge.
+Users get a notification when the battery is at 20% to remind them to charge.
 This may change from Note to Note.

 - It uses a wireless charging method while resting within the body of the device to charge.
 It works differently from Qi Wireless Charging so you can’t charge the S Pen with one of those.

 - Samsung estimates it uses 0.5mAh per full charge if never used or 100mAh per charge if highly used.
 In other words, S Pen shouldn’t affect your battery life at all, even if super-capacitors slowly lose charge over time.
 For reference, 0.5mAh is 1/9,000th of the 4,500mAh battery in the Note 20 Ultra.

 - The S Pen still works without a charge.
 You just lose the remote capabilities until you recharge the S Pen again.